devrev/adaas-chef-cli/README.md

 ```bash
 ACTIVE_PARTITION=dvrv-in-1 chef-cli manage --env prod
 ```

 where the options are:
 "dvrv-us-1"
 "dvrv-eu-1"
 "dvrv-in-1"
 "dvrv-de-1"

+The first function of the local UI is to assemble a 'blueprint' for concrete import running in the test-org, allowing the mapping to be tested out and evaluated.

+## Use the local UI to create an initial domain mappings

+The final artifact of the recipe creation process is the initial_domain_mappings.json, which has to embedded in the extractor.

+This mapping, unlike the recipe blueprint of a concrete import, can contain multiple options for each external record type from which the end-user might choose (for example allow 'task' from an external system to map either to issue or ticket in devrev), and it can contain also mappings that apply to a record type category.
+When the user runs a new import, and the extractor reports in its metadata record types belonging to this category, that are not directly mapped in the initial domain mappings, the recipe manager will apply the per-category default to them.

+After the blueprint of the test import was completed, the 'install in this org' button takes you to the initial domain mapping creation screen, where you can 'merge' the blueprint to the existing initial mappings of the org.

+By repeating this process (run a new import, create a different configuration, merge to the initial mappings), you can create an initial mapping that contains multiple options for the user to choose from.

+Finally the Export button allows you to retrieve the initial_domain_mapping.json.

+## Tip: use local metadata in the local UI

 You can also provide a local metadata file to the command using the '-m' flag for example: `chef-cli manage --end dev -m metadata.json`, this enables to use: